metrorailings/OwlBlog/content/posts/Week 10 Insights.md

 Mason Crosby is just terrible.

 Green Bay being able to succeed on short-yardage runs against the likes of Bobby Wagner is impressive.
+That being said, Seattle has done a decent job defensing the run.

 Seems like the Seahawks are incorporating the Staley style of defense into their defensive repertoire.